 To this day the Japanese Fishing Club of Seattle practices the art on occasion for their catch of the day in Elliott Bay.

 The technique I use to create my original fish rubbings is called the direct method.
-Soon after catching my fish I apply acrylic paints( non-toxic), then lay rice paper over the top.
-The rubbing happens by smoothing the paper over the fish.
-The paper is then carefully removed revealing the fish in print.
+Soon after catching my fish I apply acrylic paints( non-toxic), then lay rice paper or muslin fabric over the top.
+The rubbing happens by smoothing the material over the fish.
+The material is then carefully removed revealing the fish in print.
 I then paint in the eye and other minor detail careful to finish my prints similar to photorealism but keeping with traditions of the art.

 ( All Original Prints are matted and framed but can be purchased without a frame.)